Market failure: Information failures

-informational asymmetry is considered a leading type of market failure.
+Information asymmetry is considered a leading type of market failure.
 This is where there is an imbalance of information between two or more parties to a transaction.
 One example is incomplete markets, for example where second hand car buyers know there is a risk a car may break down, and systematically under-pay to discount this risk: this leads to fewer cars being sold overall; or where insurers know that some policyholders will withhold information, and systematically refuse to insure certain groups because of this risk.
 This may result in economic inefficiency, but also have a possibility of improving efficiency through market, legal, and regulatory remedies.
 From contract theory, decisions in transactions where one party has more or better information than the other is considered "asymmetry".
 This creates an imbalance of power in transactions which can sometimes cause the transactions to go awry.
 Examples of this problem are adverse selection and moral hazard.
 Most commonly, information asymmetries are studied in the context of principal–agent problems.
 George Akerlof, Michael Spence, and Joseph E. Stiglitz developed the idea and shared the 2001 Nobel Prize in Economics.